Prometheus-X-association/edge-computing/kubernetes/test/README.md

 ## Preparation and Setup

-The test environment can be configured with the enclosed [Makefile](Makefile).
+The test environment can be easily configured with the enclosed [Makefile](Makefile).

 To install the test dependencies, execute the following command
 ```bash